-Amir Khan, Anthony Allman, As of Yet, Ayo Edebiri, Chanel James, Christopher Garron, Colleen Pina Garron, comedy, drama, Eva Victor, film festivals, movies, New York City, Paula Akpan, Quinta Brunson, reviews, Taylor Garron, Tribeca Film Festival
+Amir Khan, Anthony Allman, As of Yet, Ayo Edebiri, Chanel James, Christopher Garron, Colleen Pina Garron, comedy, coronavirus, COVID-19, drama, Eva Victor, film festivals, movies, New York City, Paula Akpan, Quinta Brunson, reviews, Taylor Garron, Tribeca Film Festival

 June 23, 2021

 Directed by Taylor Garron and Chanel James

 Culture Representation: Taking place over two days in June 2020, mainly in New York City, as as well as in Florida, Los Angeles, and the United Kingdom, the comedy/drama film “As of Yet” (or “as of yet,” as the movie’s title is sometimes styled) features a predominantly African American cast of characters (with two white people and one Asian), representing the middle-class.

 Culture Clash: During her COVID-19 pandemic quarantine, a woman in her 20s has dilemmas about two people in her life: her overly possessive roommate (who’s been her best friend since college) and a potential new love interest, who would be the first in-person date she’s had since the quarantine began.

 Culture Audience: “As of Yet” will appeal mainly to people who are interested in watching a realistic and minimalist quarantine comedy/drama that explores issues related to dating, friendships and family.